madhavkarri/-CarND-BehavioralCloning-P4/MadhavKarri_CarNDP4_Writeup.md

 #### Creation of the Training Set & Training Process

+To capture good driving behavior the following steps were implemented for data collection:
+* Recorded 8 laps on track one using center lane driving in forward direction
-To capture good driving behavior, recorded 8 laps on track one using center lane driving in forward direction.
+* Recorded 8 laps on track one using center lane driving in reverse direction.
+To minimize left-turn bias in the data.
+* Further data augumentation was performed using "cv2" vertical flip on all of the images.

+Below are few examples of center lane driving in forward direction
+![][image3]
-Here is an example image of center lane driving:
+Below are few examples of center lane driving in reverse direction

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....
+![][image4]

 After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+Finally, the dataset was shuffled randomly and allocated 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was determined to be about 5.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.